josh-mchugh/rediscovering-javascript/chapter-9/README.md

 ## temperature-export-defaults.mjs
 A default export may signify the most significant or only export a module may like to expose.
 A module only supports one default export.
 When using default exports outside of the class, they are referenced by 'default'.

+## temperature-operations.mjs
+A module must import references it wants to use exported by other modules.
+The import directive should specifiy the location of the module or file to load.
+There are two rules to bring named exports from another module.
+First, the name specified in the import for the reference should match the exported name.
+Second, the names have to be specified within a {} block.